NamhoGim/namho-blog/source/_posts/Java-Generics.md

 ### Benefits of using generics

 - Stronger type checks at complie time.
-  - A Java complier applies string type ckecking to generic code and issues errors if the code violates type safety.
+  - A Java complier applies strong type ckecking to generic code and issues errors if the code violates type safety.
 Fixing complie-time erros is easier than fixing runtime errors, which can be difficult to find.

 - Elimination of casts.
   - The following code snippet without generics requires casting: